juananzgz/Image-Resizer-Python/README.md

   --dest destinantion   Destination folder of the Image files (Default: Source
                         folder)
   --size size [size ...]
                         Times you wish to multiply size (Floats allowed).
+If number is from 0 to 1, the image will be reduced.
+Default: 2
-Default: 2 --ext extension [extension ...]
+  --ext extension [extension ...]
                         Extensions of files to be resized (Default: jpg png).
 						Supported extensions - Extensions Supported by OpenCV.